 As a criminal defense and family law attorney in Fort Lauderdale, I oftentimes receive inquiries asking how an individual would seek to obtain an injunction for protection against domestic or repeat violence.
 I created this “cheat sheet” for my clients to understand the requirements necessary to obtain such injunctions.

-To obtain a domestic violence injunction, an individual (with or without the help of a criminal defense or family law attorney) must first complete a detailed petition citing the reasons why they are seeking an injunction.
+To obtain an injunction, an individual (with or without the help of a criminal defense or family law attorney) must first complete a detailed petition citing the reasons why they are seeking an injunction.
 The petition can be found on http://www.flcourts.org/.
 The individual requesting the injunction is the PETITIONER.
 The person who is alleged to commit the act of violence is the RESPONDENT.
 The petitioner can also receive the petition at their county courthouse.
 Provided the petitioner is not in immediate danger, I would encourage the petitioner to gather their thoughts and create a detailed summary of any acts of violence committed by the respondent during their relationship prior to completing the petition.
 Please note, the petitioner can always amend their petition at a later time.
 Courthouse personnel are always available to help the petitioner author their petition.
 Most courthouses will provide interpreters, if necessary.

 The duty Judge (“on-call” Judge) will review the petition and determine whether he/she has a legally sufficient basis (“strong and clear evidence”) to enter an ex parte Order issuing a temporary injunction against the respondent.
 The duty Judge will base their decision on the criteria listed below.
 Provided the Judge issues a temporary injunction, the local sheriff’s office will seek to serve the respondent with such notice.
 Upon being served with the temporary injunction, the respondent will not be permitted to have direct or indirect contact with the petitioner unless the Order is amended (or deleted) by the Court.
 Indirect contact includes contact by third parties and email and text message correspondence.
 The Court Order provides the petitioner “protection” against the respondent until the next Court hearing, usually within 14 days after the Order is entered.
 At that time, the respondent can choose to defend themselves against the accusations in the petition and request the Court to delete the Order.
 Both sides can seek to retain a criminal defense or family law attorney to represent their interests at such hearing(s).